omkarsonmale/profile-viewer-ReactjsVite/README.md

-I have built this project using React with Vite.
-To run it, the  command are: npm i npm run dev
+I have built this project using React.js with Vite.
+To run it, the  commands are: npm i npm run dev